-Do you wonder how you can take photos like that?
 We have great news for those of you who want to go on private birdwatching tours on your Danube Delta holidays.
-This tour offers a stable boat build especially for this activity, with a quiet engine and of course an expert tour guide.
+This is one of the Danube Delta tours that offer a stable boat build especially for this activity.
+The boat has a quiet engine and of course an expert tour guide.

 The Great White Pelican with its yellow poached beak is probably the first bird to spot in the Danube Delta.
 A much more rare appearance is the one of its close relative, the Dalmatian Pelican.
 However, for passionate photographers, the Great White Pelican is no less of a captivating creature.
 On the left, you have an example of a photo taken by a nominee to the Wildlife Photographer of the Year in 2016.